Adekunle-Habeeb/Adekunle-Habeeb/README.md

   3. **Push ArtWork:** Uses `jasineri/simple-push-action@v1` to push the generated SVG back to the repository.

 ### Example Workflow File
+Copy the following code into a `.github/workflows/gitartwork.yml` file in your repository:

 ```yaml
 name: gitartwork from a contribution graph